 Home Improvement Program

 City of Lackawanna and Town of Evans assist eligible owner-occupied one- to two-family households located within the First Ward of Lackawanna or the Lake Erie Beach area of Evans.
 Funded through CDBG, Home Investment Partnership Program monies, and the Affordable Housing Corporation of New York State, and administered by Erie County, the program aims to eliminate substandard living conditions and prolong the useful life of the housing stock.
-Part of the assistance is provided in the form of repayable loans that are issued at fixed interest rates of either 0% or 3%, and the other part is a deferred loan that is forgiven after 10 years.
+Part of the assistance is provided in the form of repayable loans that are issued at a 0% fixed interest rate, and the other part is a deferred loan that is forgiven after 10 years.

 Home Improvement Program Brochure